zevwl/node-crud/README.md

 # node-crud
-Starter application for basic database manipulation using Node and MongoDB
+Starter application for basic database manipulation (that's is: Create, Read, Update and Delete) using Node and MongoDB